 The Costa de la Luz confounds preconceptions of a Spanish costa.

-Instead, the resorts are packed with tapas bars and restaurants offering fantastic seafood, and, rather than pints of lager, the tipples of choice are cold glasses of fino (dry sherry) and tinto de verano - chilled Rioja and lemonade, served with ice.
-This is a part of Spain where the siesta is rigorously adhered to, and everyone - whether aged one or 81 - stays up until late; dinner is never before 10pm (and lunch not earlier than 3pm).
+Instead, the resorts are packed with tapas bars and restaurants offering fantastic seafood, rather than pints of lager, the tipples of choice are cold glasses of fino (dry sherry) and tinto de verano - chilled Rioja and lemonade served with ice.
+This is a part of Spain where the siesta is rigorously adhered to and everyone, whether aged one or 81, stays up until late; The main meal of the day is at 2.00pm and supper is at 10pm.